The outline below considers human experience from the standpoint of three magnitudes:

 Outlook.
 Early farmers believed that arbitrary supernatural beings controlled the processes of nature and could be influenced through sacrifice and other ritual activity.
 This archaic idea that the world had meaning, that effects had causes, was a primary conceptual breakthrough.
 It began the process by which human understanding moved on in the classical period to notions of general lawfulness in the world.
 In the modern period, humans began to believe that they could understand and control a lawful nature.
 Our future will depend on whether we can exercise this control responsibly.

-The Future.
 Modern civilization has given people more freedom and choice in their lives, but it has also challenged at deeper and deeper levels ideas of what is immutable and intrinsic.
-A sense of anomie and alienation has accompanied modern civilization and whether this is a transient or permanent condition is not clear.
-The world was fortunate to survive the totalitarian horrors of the twentieth century, but the danger of alienated people armed with modern technology continues to be a fundamental threat.
+A sense of anomie and alienation was never absent from pre-modern life but the modern world has given alienated people unprecedented capabilities to attack civilization or mold it in ways that reflect their alienation.
+Basic aspects of modern life may need to change for this alienation to lessen.